HalmaiErik/PT_Assignments/README.md

   ## Assignment 3:
    Order Management application for processing customer orders for a warehouse.
 Implemented using layered architecture, reflection techniques and with a relational database.

+  ## Assignment 4:
+   Restaurant Manager system having three users: administrator, waiter and chef.
+The administrator can add, delete and edit the restaurant's menu, waiters can add a new order for a table and generate it's bill and chefs get notified each time they have to prepare food for an order.